saleor/saleor/docs/development.rst

 .. note::

-   Our configuration exposes database, Redis and Elasticsearch ports.
+   Our configuration exposes PostgreSQL, Redis and Elasticsearch ports.
 If you have problems running this docker file because of port conflicts, you can remove 'ports' section from docker-compose.yml

 Usage